 Drink the water and heal yourself

-Legend has it that in the forests near contemporary Karlovy Vary, Emperor Charles IV found a hot spring that healed his injured leg.
-Since that day for centuries, till today, visitors from all over the world make their way to Karlovy Vary looking for healing water.
+Legend has it that in the forests near today’s Karlovy Vary, Emperor Charles IV found a hot spring that healed his injured leg.
+Since that day for centuries, until today, visitors from all over the world make their way to Karlovy Vary looking for healing water.
 At the very beginning, people were just swimming in its springs.
 Slowly discovering that the best way to absorb its healing power is actually drinking it.
 Numerous buildings were built to develop the city.
 In the 18th century, the first public spa (Mill Spa) was opened, followed by others in the 19th century.

-Once there, just walk though the city promenade and admire the Imperial Spa, Mill Colonnade, or Hot Spring Colonnade and lots of springs.
+Once there, just walk through the city promenade and admire the Imperial Spa, Mill Colonnade, or Hot Spring Colonnade and lots of springs.
 And do not forget to buy a special cup to drink the water (but just for a sip 😉 ).

 Made in Karlovy Vary